ampproject/amphtml/extensions/amp-iframe/amp-iframe.md

 });
 ```

-The intersection message would be sent by the parent to the iframe when the iframe moves in or out of the viewport (or is partially visibile), when the iframe is scrolled or resized.
+The intersection message would be sent by the parent to the iframe when the iframe moves in or out of the viewport (or is partially visible), when the iframe is scrolled or resized.

 ## Tracking/Analytics iframes